Off-policy Evaluation in Doubly Inhomogeneous Environments: Two-way Doubly Inhomogeneous Decision Processes

 which is assumed to be doubly homogeneous, i.e., constant over time and population.

-The proposed model relies on two key assumptions.
-First, to model double inhomogeneities, we assume the existence of a set of individual- and time-specific latent factors $\{U_i\}_{i=1}^N$ and $\{V_t\}_{t=1}^T$ conditional on which the Markov assumption holds.
+Instead of adopting the MDP model, we propose to use a more general model that relies on two key assumptions.
+First, we assume the existence of a set of individual- and time-specific latent factors $\{U_i\}_{i=1}^N$ and $\{V_t\}_{t=1}^T$ conditional on which the Markov assumption holds.
 More specifically, for any $i$ and $t$, we assume

 \begin{remark} Unlike \eqref{eqn:MDP}, the transition function in \eqref{eqn:assump} is both individual- and time-dependent due to the inclusion of $U_i$ and $V_t$.
-The individual-specific factors can be viewed as certain individual baseline information (e.g., educational background, salary) that does not vary over time whereas the time-specific factors correspond to certain external factors (e.g., holidays) that have common effects on all individuals. \end{remark} \begin{remark} Both $\{U_i\}_{i=1}^N$ and $\{V_t\}_{t=1}^T$ are unobserved in practice, leading to the violation of the Markov assumption.
+The individual-specific factors can be viewed as certain individual baseline information (e.g., educational background) that does not vary over time whereas the time-specific factors correspond to certain external factors (e.g., holidays) that have common effects on all individuals. \end{remark}

+\begin{remark} Both $\{U_i\}_{i=1}^N$ and $\{V_t\}_{t=1}^T$ are unobserved in practice, leading to the violation of the Markov assumption.
 Indeed, the proposed data generating process can be viewed as a special class of partially observable MDPs \citep[POMDPs,][]{sutton2018} where the unobserved factors either do not evolve over time (e.g., $\{U_i\}_{i=1}^N$) or do not vary across individuals (e.g., $\{V_t\}_{t=1}^T$).
 More generally, one may allow the latent factors to evolve over both time and population.
 However, this makes the subsequent policy evaluation extremely challenging.
 In contrast, our proposal decomposes these factors into individual-only and time-only effects, which can be consistently estimated when both $N$ and $T$ diverge to infinity.
-We also remark that latent factor models are widely used in finance \citep{ross1976arbitrage}, economics \citep{bai2002determining}, psychology \citep{bollen2002latent} and machine learning \citep{nickel2011three}. \end{remark} \begin{remark} When the observation and reward spaces are continuous, we use $p(\bullet,\bullet|U_i,V_t,A_{i,t},O_{i,t})$ to denote the conditional density function of $(O_{i,t+1},R_{i,t})$ given $U_i$, $V_t$, $A_{i,t}$ and $O_{i,t}$.
-Our proposal is applicable to both discrete and continuous observation/reward spaces. \end{remark} Second, we impose an additivity assumption, which requires the transition function $p$ to be additive in $u$, $v$ and $(a,o)$, i.e., for some non-negative constants $\pi_u$, $\pi_v$, and $\pi_0$ that satisfy $\pi_u+\pi_v+\pi_0=1$ and some unknown conditional probability density (mass) functions $p_u$, $p_v$ and $p_0$.
+Such latent factor models are widely used in finance \citep{ross1976arbitrage}, economics \citep{bai2002determining} and psychology \citep{bollen2002latent}. \end{remark} \begin{remark} The assumption of discrete rewards and observations is utilized merely to simplify the presentation.
+Our proposed methodology can be equally applied to scenarios with continuous observation/reward spaces as well.
+In these cases, we use $p(\bullet,\bullet|U_i,V_t,A_{i,t},O_{i,t})$ to represent the conditional density function of $(O_{i,t+1},R_{i,t})$ given $U_i$, $V_t$, $A_{i,t}$, and $O_{i,t}$. \end{remark}